-1221 West Lakeview Avenue • Pensacola • Florida • 32501 • Tel: 1.866.477.6725 • Fax: 1.850.469.3661
+1221 West Lakeview Avenue • Pensacola • Florida • 32501 • Tel: 1.866.477.6725 • Fax: 1.850.353-6041 www.abhfl.org

-- Director of Access Behavioral Health - Director of Quality Management & Improvement - Accreditation and Quality Improvement Manager - Director of Care Management - Director of Network Management and Contracting
+- Director of Care Management

+- Director of Network Management and Contracting

+- Data Program Manager

 The authority to implement the ABH Quality Improvement Program plan is held by the QMC.
 The ABH Medical Director is the designated behavioral health staff member and senior member staff designated to oversee all components of the QI plan.
 The QMC is assigned oversight responsibilities to all ABH quality improvement efforts.